osohq/oso/docs/content/python/reference/frameworks/data_filtering/django.md

 ## Limitations

-This feature is still under active development.
-Not all valid policies are currently supported, but more will be supported as we continue working on this feature.
-The Django adapter is ready for evaluation and testing.
-However, we recommend getting in touch with us on [Slack](https://join-slack.osohq.com/) before using it in production.

 There are some operators and features that do not currently work with the Django adapter when used **anywhere in the policy**: